-PLACE the Tucker on the Machine and put the gauge screw through the hole in the upper plate of the Tucker, and turn it nearly down.
-Then move the gauge so that the figure 3 seen on the upper plate shall be directly at the gauge line, and fasten the gauge screw as firmly as possible.
+DLACE the Tucker on the Machine and put the gauge screw through the hole in the upper plate of the Tucker, and turn it nearly down.
+Then move the gauge so that the figure 3 seen on the upper plate shall be directly at the gauge line, and fasten the gauge screw as firm as possible.
 Now move the Tucker plate so that figure 3 seen on it shall be directly at the gauge line also, and then fasten the little thumb screw.
 This position gives you a tuck and a space of equal width.
-If you desire different widths of tucks, set the gauge line, and such tucks and spaces will be of equal width.
-If more or less space is desired, simply move the Tucker plate toward or from the needle.
-If from the needle the space is greater; if toward the needle, the space is less.
+If you desire different widths of tucks, set the gauge and the Tucker plate so that any other corresponding figures shall be directly at the gauge line, and such tucks and spaces will be of equal width.
+If more or less space is desired, simply move the Tucker plate towards or from the needle.
+If from the needle, the space is greater; if towards the needle, the space is less.
 You can set the gauge halfway between any like figures, and the tucks and spaces so made will be of equal width.
 Connect the Tucker wire to the needle with the small hook.